Austin Watkins: San Francisco 49ers

 Watkins signed with the San Francisco 49ers as an undrafted free agent on May 13, 2021.
-He was waived/injured on August 17, 2021, and placed on injured reserve.
-He was released on August 25.
-He was re-signed to the 49ers practice squad on November 3, 2021.
-He was released on November 23.
+He was waived/injured on August 17, and placed on injured reserve.
+Watkins was released by San Francisco on August 25.
+He was re-signed to the 49ers' practice squad on November 3.
+Watkins was again released by San Francisco on November 23.

 Tampa Bay Buccaneers

 On January 31, 2022, Watkins signed a reserve/future contract with the Tampa Bay Buccaneers.
 He was waived on May 16.

 Saskatchewan Roughriders

 Watkins signed with Saskatchewan Roughriders of the Canadian Football League (CFL) on August 7, 2022.
-He was released by the Riders on August 18, 2022, having spent the entirety of his tenure with the club on the practice roster.
+He was released by the Roughriders on August 18, having spent the entirety of his tenure with the club on the practice roster.

 Memphis Showboats

 Watkins signed with the Tampa Bay Bandits of the United States Football League (USFL) on October 22, 2022.
 Watkins and all other Tampa Bay Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.